Battle of Omdurman: Later fiction

 It was not long before a fictional account of the British military expedition appeared in G.A.
 Henty's series of adventure stories for boys.
 It was titled With Kitchener in the Soudan (1903) and included a description of the battle in chapter 14.
-The battle also figured as a short episode in the 1972 film Young Winston and included the charge of the 21st Lancers in which Churchill took part.
+It was also depicted in the climax of the 1939 film The Four Feathers and later as a short episode in the 1972 film Young Winston, where Churchill takes part in the charge of the 21st Lancers.
 About that period too, Lance Corporal Jones mentions his own participation in the battle during the comedy series Dad's Army.

 The battle was later made an incident in a few 21st century novels.
 The Triumph of the Sun (2005) by Wilbur Smith concentrates mainly on the siege of Khartoum and the fate of the defeated, but carries the story through to Kitchener's campaign.
 The 2008 novel After Omdurman by John Ferry is also partly set during the 1898 re-conquest of Sudan, with the book's lead character, Evelyn Winters, playing a peripheral role in the fighting.
 The main focus of Jake Arnott's The Devil's Paintbrush (2009) is the life of Hector MacDonald but also includes the battle and Kitchener's railway-building drive through Sudan.